beakerlib/ControlFlow/SessionControl/README.md

     The command execution time will be limitted to _TIMEOUT_ second(s).

     Defaults to _infinity_ (**-1**) or **sessionRunTIMEOUT**, if set.

+- --

+    Optional explicit end of options.
+This is useful if the command starts with dashes (-).

 - _COMMAND_